 The two-day “Machine safety I” training course consists of 2 modules that each contain a practical component with many useful examples.

-Module 1: Basic principles of CE labelling and introduction to other certification procedures
+Module 1: Basic principles of CE marking and introduction to other certification procedures

 Module 2: Process of risk assessment with principles of IT security

 In the three-day “Machine safety II” training course, which builds on part 1, the focus shifts to the practical implementation of protection targets and completion of the process.
 The event consists of 3 modules also including many hands-on examples.